 The appointing authority shall give reasonable advance notice of any change in work schedule.
-Which differs from the standard work schedule of the department may, at the sole discretion of the Chief Administrative Officer be approved; provided that service to the public is not adversely affected.
+An alternate work schedule that differs from the standard work schedule of the department may, at the sole discretion of the appointing authority, be approved provided that service to the public is not adversely affected.